mikavir/scrub-savers/TESTING.md

 - Static files was not being collected to staticfiles with deployment.
     ![screenshot](documentation/bugs/bug-3.png)

-    -After configuring Whitenoise to serve static files, we were unable to collect them into the staticfiles directory.
+    - After configuring Whitenoise to serve static files, we were unable to collect them into the staticfiles directory.
 Manually copying static files into the directory didn't resolve the issue, as it failed to include static files from other apps.
 As a result, critical files like stripe.js were missing, which prevented payments from working during checkout.

-    The issue was caused by the incorrect order of apps in the INSTALLED_APPS setting—specifically, `django.contrib.staticfiles` was placed below `Cloudinary`.
-To fix this, I reordered the apps, ensuring `django.contrib.staticfiles` is listed above `Cloudinary`.
+    The issue was caused by the incorrect order of apps in the INSTALLED_APPS setting—specifically, `django.contrib.staticfiles` was placed below `cloudinary`.
+To fix this, I reordered the apps, ensuring `django.contrib.staticfiles` is listed above `cloudinary`.
     ```python
     INSTALLED_APPS = [
         '...',